universalux/uux-angular/projects/ng-hero-carousel/README.md

 ## Accessibility

 This component includes five default languages.
-When you choose one using the `lang` attribute, all accessibility settings are configured in that language, so you don't have to do anything else.
+When you choose one using the `lang` input, all accessibility settings are configured in that language, so you don't have to do anything else.

-*** We recommend using the lang attribute if you don't need any other languages than the ones provided by default.
+*** We recommend using the lang input if you don't need any other languages than the ones provided by default.
 It's simple and compliant with WAI-ARIA standards. ***

 If you want to set up your own custom aria attributes, you should use the `HeroCarouselCustomAria` interface.
 You can import it directly from the component: